The Opening ceremony of Tomsk Technological Institute

 The first professors of the Institute

-In 2007, the university became the winner of innovative educational programs competition in the framework of Priority National Project - Education.
-The objective of the TPU Innovative Program included education of specialists and professional teams of the world-class in priority areas of science, engineering, and technology.
+In 2007, the university became the winner of innovative educational programs competition under the Priority National Project - Education.
+The objective of the TPU Innovative Program included training of highly-qualified specialists and professional teams in priority areas of science, engineering, and technology.
 In 2007-2008 approximately 1 bln. rubles was allocated for its implementation.
-Within two years of Innovative Educational Program implementation, TPU purchased advanced equipment and facility for 660 mln.rub., ensured the mass transition to licensed software, modernized 155 classrooms, developed 678 items of innovative educational methodical resources, provided professional development to 1043 staff members, including 393 in foreign universities and research centers, and many more.
+Within two years of Innovative Educational Program, TPU purchased advanced equipment and facility for 660 mln.rub., provided professional development to 1043 staff members, including 393 in foreign universities and research centers, and many more.